gjbex/Fortran-MOOC/docs/coding_best_practices.md

 ## Copy/paste is evil

-If you find yourself copying and pasting a fragment of code from one file location to another, or from one file to another, you should consider turning it into a function.
+If you find yourself copying and pasting a fragment of code from one file location to another, or from one file to another, you should consider turning it into a procedure.
 Apart from making your code easier to understand, it makes it also easier to maintain.

 Suppose there is a bug in the fragment.
 If you copy/pasted it, you would have to remember to fix the bug in each instance of that code fragment.
-If it was encapsulated in a function, you would have to fix the problem in a single spot only.
+If it was encapsulated in a procedure, you would have to fix the problem in a single spot only.